WinVector/Examples/UsingGeomStep/UsingGeomStep.md

 ![](UsingGeomStep_files/figure-markdown_github/plottrades-1.png)

-There are a lot wrong with such graphs.
+There is a lot wrong with such graphs.

 -   We have plotted only past trades, so we have no idea what *we* would have had to pay to buy stock or gotten to sell stock at any time.
 -   The sloped segments "leak information" from the future as right after the trade the line slope tells you if the next trade in the future is going to be at a higher or lower price than the trade at hand.
 It is important in graphing financial instruments to have graph of where at each time in the graph we are plotting only things that are known by that time.
 This is also why we should not use standard smoothing curves such as [`geom_smooth`](http://docs.ggplot2.org/current/geom_smooth.html) as the defaults use data from the past and future to perform the smoothing (instead should use a trailing window such as exponential smoothing).